richardcrng/richard.ng/_garden/the self-perception barrier to learning coding.md

 ---
 # The self-perception barrier to learning coding

-There is notoriously a big [[impostor syndrom|impostor syndrom]] problem amongst those who are learning how to code - and so an even bigger amongst those who don't even try to learn how to code.
+There is notoriously a big [[impostor syndrome|impostor syndrom]] problem amongst those who are learning how to code - and so an even bigger amongst those who don't even try to learn how to code.

 This is also a problem when it comes to [[diversity and inclusion|diversity]] in tech.